1st Year

 READING TECHNIQUES

-Reading aloud is a fundamental skill of the work of an actor, who is halfway between the techniques of identification and those of estrangement and which enjoys considerable practical applications: from the "desk" tests of the drama theater, to the performances at the lectern, from readings of radio literary works and live to audiobooks.
-In reading techniques, the teaching of acting helps to make a highly artificial course natural and to make communicatively more effective what is actually a staging: it is in fact to make a piece of text seem "spoken" while spoken is not and to make it seem 'live' a string of language that is not designed.
-The work is placed in a pre-interpretative area starting from the assumption that in order to achieve a brilliant interpretation it is necessary to re-learn to read and before applying expressive embellishments on the text (particular use of the voice, melodic intensity of certain passages, vibrations emotional, characterization of the characters) it is necessary in the first place to understand and communicate something that is 'in' the text and that constitutes it as such.
-To activate this area, it is necessary to use the whole body through a process that makes use of movements and gestures that can be exercised with theatrical methods based on body expressiveness, the organic nature of impulses and the concept of action; the spectator's understanding and attention lies in the link between gesture and speech, between body movements and intonations.
+Reading aloud is a fundamental skill in an actor's work, lying at the intersection between empathy and alienation techniques, and boasting significant practical applications: from "table readings" in drama theater, to lectern performances, from radio and live literary readings to audiobooks.
+In reading techniques, the teaching of acting aids in making a highly artificial path natural and in making what is effectively a staging communicatively more effective: it is about making a portion of text that is not spoken seem spoken, and making a string of language that is not thought seem spontaneously thought.
+The work is situated in a pre-interpretative area, starting from the premise that to achieve a brilliant interpretation, one must relearn to read, and that before applying expressive enhancements to the text (specific use of voice, melodic intensity of certain passages, emotional vibratility, characterization of characters) it is necessary first and foremost to understand and communicate something that is in the text and constitutes it as such.
+To activate this area, it is necessary to use the whole body through a process that utilizes movements and gestures exercisable with theatrical methodologies based on bodily expressiveness, the organicity of impulses, and the concept of action; the understanding and attention of the spectator lie in the link between gesture and speech, between body movements and intonations.

 EXPRESSIVE READING